theothermmd/theothermmd/README.md

 Hiii.
-This is nothing but Mohammad Reza's entertainment.
+There is nothing here but Mohammad Reza's entertainments.